USA and the UK

 Once you have received a job offer and know which employment permit you are applying for, you can complete the online employment permit application form.

-However, bear in mind that you might not need to apply for an employment permit to work in Ireland if you are the spouse/civil partner/de facto partner of an Irish citizen, or if you are completing scientific research for an approved research organisation.
+However, bear in mind that you might not need to apply for an employment permit to work in Ireland if you are the spouse/civil partner/de facto partner of an Irish citizen, or if you are completing scientific research for an approved research organization.

 If you do need to complete an employment permit application, you will need to provide a number of documents as part of the application process.
 The specific documents which you will need to submit will depend on the employment permit which you are applying for.